on April 29, 2021 (last modified on May 13, 2022) • 9 minute read

 Here’s what the report will look like when you’re done…

 Now, to get a full picture of your forecast, it sometimes makes sense to look at it in different ways.
 At the end of this, you’ll be able to decide which one (or ones) you like best.
 And as always, if you get stuck trying to do this yourself, just reach out to our support team via chat and ask for help.

 If you are already pretty comfortable with using Databox, check out our popular use cases article for HubSpot Sales and skip to the section titled calculating projected closed one amount.

 Let’s dive in and see how to get this built.
 So, first I’m going to start with a blank Dashboard.

 Unfortunately, we cannot predefine your forecast, but we do have a metric called “Forecasted deals by stage”.
-I’m going to drag it onto the Dashboard to show you how easy it is to grab.
+I’m going to drag it onto the sales dashboard to show you how easy it is to grab.
 And what this data block shows is the total amount of revenue in each stage with a close date during the period you’ve selected.

 So in this case, I’m going to set it to this month and this number of course will be much higher than your forecast.
 Now, let me show you how to create a table like this, but with each stage multiplied by the probability of win percentage.
 Now this will give you a more accurate forecast.
 So remember this screen?